PART 1: THE INSPECTION

 I’ll let you in on a little secret.
 I’ve done so many of these manufactured stone inspections over the years that sometimes I have to fight the urge to not go on autopilot.
 I take pictures of the same messed-up details on every house: missing weep screed, missing kick-out flashing, missing casing bead, etc., and I give the same explanations as to why these homeowners are in the pickle they now currently find themselves.
+Click here for a detailed post about missing kickout flashing.

 This house was different.
 Yes, the usual details were botched with the manufactured stone, and it was leaking and trapping water, but that wasn’t its only problem.
 There was a larger, more expensive list of defects that I was about to uncover on this day that I was not expecting.